jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 ### What This Talk is About ?

 - What Is Alternate Reality ?
-- Which Devices Are Available
+- Which tools are available ?
 - How to Code for VR and AR in the Web
 - WebAR - Open Source Solution for AR in the Web